awslabs/multi-model-server/README.md

 deep-model-server --models name=model_location, name2=model_location2
 ```

 `--models` is the only required argument.
-You can pass one or more models in a key value pair format, name you want to call the model and `VAL` is the local file path or URI to the model.
-The key/name is what appears in your REST API's endpoints.
-In our first example we used `resnet-18` for the name, e.g. `deep-model-server --models resnet-18=...`, and accordingly the predict endpoint was called by `http://127.0.0.1:8080/resnet-18/predict`.
-In our first example this was `resnet-18=https://s3.amazonaws.com/mms-models/resnet-18.model`.
+You can pass one or more models in a key value pair format: `name` you want to call the model and `model_location` for the local file path or URI to the model.
+The name is what appears in your REST API's endpoints.
+In the first example we used `resnet-18` for the name, e.g. `deep-model-server --models resnet-18=...`, and accordingly the predict endpoint was called by `http://127.0.0.1:8080/resnet-18/predict`.
+In the first example this was `resnet-18=https://s3.amazonaws.com/mms-models/resnet-18.model`.
 Alternatively, we could have downloaded the file and used a local file path like `resnet-18=dms_models/resnet-18.model`.

 The rest of these arguments are optional and will have the following defaults:
 * [--service mxnet_vision_service]